inhausmakers/avatar-manager/README.md

 ## Contributing

 Have a bug or a feature request?
 Please [open a new issue](https://github.com/resourcestream/avatar-manager/issues).
 Before opening any issue, please search for existing issues and read the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).
-Please submit all pull requests against dev branches.
+Please submit all pull requests against development branches.

 ## How It’s Made